Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 ![Illustrate](/assets/img/accuracy_and_loss.png){: .mx-auto.d-block :}

-These figures show that our model work well on both training and test datasets with a high accuracy and low loss.
+These figures show that our model works well on both training and test datasets with high accuracy and low loss.
 We will next test our model with some real examples, including one specific photo in our dataset and one from the internet.

 {% highlight python %}
 dragonflies = list(glob.glob('insects/test/dragonflies/*.jpg'))